Identifying Causal Structure in Dynamical Systems: Proof of Theorem

 Essentially this means that the component $ij$ of $A^t$ needs to be 0.
 This is clearly the case, if there is no influence of $x_i$ on $x_j$, \ie in case variables are non-causal, we have $\mmd=0$.
-The event of component $ij$ of the matrix exponential being 0 by chance, even though $x_j$ has a causal influence on $x_i$, has probability 0.
+The event of component $ij$ of $A^t$ being 0 by chance, even though $x_j$ has a causal influence on $x_i$, has probability 0.
 Thus, we have that variables are non-causal if $\mmd=0$.

-For experiments that are designed according to~\eqref{eqn:exp_design_inp}, initial states are equal and, in case variables are non-causal, we have
+For experiments that are designed according to \eqref{eqn:exp_design_inp}, initial states are equal and, in case variables are non-causal, we have

-Similar as before, we have equal distributions and, thus, $\mmd=0$ if entries in the $A$ and $B$ matrices relating $x_i$ and $u_j$ are 0, \ie if there is no causal influence.
-The other direction holds since the event of the relevant entries of $A$ and $B$ being 0 by chance has probability 0.
+Similar as before, we have equal distributions and, thus, $\mmd=0$ if entries in the $A^iB$ matrices relating $x_i$ and $u_j$ are 0, \ie if there is no causal influence.
+The other direction holds since the event of the relevant entries being 0 by chance has probability 0.